A disciplinary letter is a formal letter to an employee informing them of the relevant steps in the formal disciplinary process.

 It's important that all the relevant steps are communicated to the employee and that they are provided with a chance to present their case and defence and be given a right of appeal.
 Use these disciplinary letters when you want to discipline an employee.
 Answer a few simple questions to create your disciplinary letter.

-- First, employers should send an misconduct or poor performance hearing invitation to invite an employee to a meeting to consider and discuss any allegations made against that employee.
+First, employers should send a misconduct or poor performance hearing invitation to invite an employee to a meeting to consider and discuss any allegations made against that employee.

 Second, the employer should use either a poor performance or misconduct disciplinary outcome letter to confirm that no further action will be taken or to issue an employee a first disciplinary warning or final disciplinary warning.